rjduran/cm-code/live-servers/README.md

 ## npm-live-server

 To use this workflow you need to have Node.js installed and be comfortable working with npm packages.

+Benefits:

+* Automatic reloading
+* Simple and easy to use server for rapid prototyping
+* Ability to use in combination with ngrok to tunnel (via secondary terminal window)

 1. Install the [live-server](https://www.npmjs.com/package/live-server) npm module globally.
 With this you will be able to run `live-server` from the command line shown in the next step.
 ````